Cat4848/money-transfer-comparison-widget/README.md

 ## What I wanted to do if I would had more time

 - when selecting the `sourceCurrency` and `targetCurrency` make sure that these 2 fields do not have the same value.
 This will make it impossible to send a quote for the same currency;
+- create a reusable form component to server a input group; this component will encapsulate the `div` element with `className="input-group"`;